ioccc-src/winner/faq.md

 <div id="sox">
 <div id="sound">
-### FAQ 3.10: How do I compile and use an IOCCC entry that requires sound?
+### How do I compile and run an IOCCC entry that requires sound?
 </div>
 </div>

 This might depend on the entry but most likely the Swiss Army Knife of sound processing programs, [SoX](https://sox.sourceforge.net), will work.
 How to install depends on your OS.
+See below.

+After it is installed, you should be able to compile and use the program as described in the index.html file.

 #### Red Hat based Linux